List of ambassadors of Ukraine to the United States

 From 1933 (Note: The U.S. recognized the Soviet Union, which included the Ukrainian Soviet Socialist Republic as one of its constituent republics, on 16 November 1933.
 In the time prior to that, from the breaking off of relations on 6 December 1917, following the overthrow of the U.S. supported Russian Provisional Government, until the 1933 recognition, the U.S. had no formal diplomatic relations with the Soviet Union.) to 1991, Ukraine was represented to the United States and the rest of the international community as part of the Soviet Union, although it gained de jure separate membership in the United Nations as the Ukrainian SSR at the UN's founding in 1945, as well as in a number of other intergovernmental organizations over the years.
 When the Soviet Union began to dissolve, the Supreme Soviet of the Ukrainian SSR adopted an act on 24 August 1991 declaring the country's independence as modern-day Ukraine.
 Following a national referendum in favor of independence and the country's signing of the Belovezha Accords, which formally dissolved the Soviet Union, the United States recognized Ukraine on 25 December 1991.
 After the U.S.'s recognition and the start of bilateral relations on 3 January 1992, Ukrainian diplomat Sergiy Kulyk served as the Chargé d'Affaires of the Ukrainian diplomatic mission as it established itself in its embassy in Washington, D.C.
 On 3 June 1992, Ukrainian politician and professor Oleh Bilorus was appointed by President Leonid Kravchuk as the first ambassador to the U.S. Since Bilorus left the position on 12 September 1994, ten individuals have been appointed as ambassadors to the U.S. The longest-serving ambassador is Oleksandr Motsyk, who represented Ukraine from 11 June 2010 to 14 April 2015, while the shortest tenure as an ambassador is held by Anton Buteyko, who served from 18 November 1998 to 24 December 1999.
-Oksana Markarova, ambassador from 25 February 2021 to 27 August 2025, is the first woman to serve as ambassador to the U.S. The incumbent ambassador is Olha Stefanishyna, who was appointed by President Volodymyr Zelenskyy on 27 August 2025.
+Oksana Markarova, ambassador from 25 February 2021 to 27 August 2025, is the first woman to serve as ambassador to the U.S. The most recent ambassador is Olha Stefanishyna, who was dismissed from the position by President Volodymyr Zelenskyy on 3 August 2026 amid an investigation into failure to disclose assets.